 You can learn more about professional liability here.

 Inland marine insurance: Inland marine coverage will typically help protect the tools and equipment you use on the go or at a job site.
-This coverage typically includes damage, loss, and theft of business property in transit or stored at an offsite location.
+This coverage typically includes damage or theft of business property in transit or stored at an offsite location.

 Cyber liability insurance: Cyber insurance covers the costs of claims associated with stolen customer data, cyber breaches, and fraud.
 Cyber insurance also may cover crisis management and reputational harm expenses related to a cyberattack.

-You can learn more about cyber insurance here.
+You can learn more about cyber ithreats here.